-- a) Cellular Phones - There are cellular phones assigned to the Community Work Program.
+a) Cellular Phones

+- There are cellular phones assigned to the Community Work Program.
 These phones are to be used for official business ONLY.
 While not in use, they will be stored at the charging station located outside security.
-Any problems with the phones will be immediately reported to the CWP Sergeant. - b) Radios - 1.
-Radios assigned to CWP will be kept in the accounted on the charger, when not in use.
-All radios will be accounted for each month on an inventory report.
+Any problems with the phones will be immediately reported to the CWP Sergeant. - b) Radios

+1. Radios assigned to CWP will be kept in the radios will be accounted for each month on an inventory report.